Home Learning

 Lesson One – Listening task

-- Research the piece.
+• Research ‘Spring’ from Four Seasons.
 Who is the composer?
 What Period was the piece written in?
 Is there anything that surprises you about what you found?

-- Listen to the track three times and make a note of all of the musical features that you hear.
+• Listen to the track three times and make a note of all the musical features that you hear.

 *Attach listening sheet